rliota/JSCompile/README.md

 </code></pre>

-The above code declares an @import annotation, which will instruct the compiler to first process the file found at TFA/model/EvaluationModel.js, assigning its defined object "Evaluation" to the namespace TFA.model.Evaluation and then continue to process EvaluationPanel.js' code, where TFA.model.Evaluation will be injected into the definition scope as simply "Evaluation", rather than "TFA.model.Evaluation".
+The above code declares an @import annotation, which will instruct the compiler to first process the file found at TFA/model/EvaluationModel.js, assigning its defined object "EvaluationModel" to the namespace TFA.model.EvaluationModel and then continue to process EvaluationPanel.js' code, where TFA.model.EvaluationModel will be injected into the definition scope as simply "EvaluationModel", rather than the more verbose "TFA.model.EvaluationModel".
 The compiled code would look something like:

 <pre><code>
 TFA = {};